sirmacik/trustcrypto.github.io/pages/mydoc/faq.md

                           If the site you use is breached the attacker may be able to get your password in a couple of ways.<br>

                           a) They get a dump of all passwords in clear text.<br>
+                          This is less likely to occur as it usually requires that the service used very bad security practices.
+If it does occur then it does not matter how long or complex the password is, the password has been compromised.<br>

                           b) They get a hashed dump of all passwords.<br><br>

-                          If a) this is less likely to occur as it usually requires that the service used very bad security practices.
-If it does occur then it does not matter how long or complex the password is that password is compromised.<br>

-                          If b) then the attacker has to crack the passwords and only the weak passwords will be compromised.<br><br>
+                          If this occurs the attacker has to crack the passwords and only the weak passwords would be compromised.<br><br>

-                          OnlyKey addresses b) by allowing users to set strong, up to 56 character long passwords that may not be cracked.
-And they are actually usable since you don't have to remember them, they are stored on your OnlyKey and typed out for you.<br><br>
+                          OnlyKey addresses b) by allowing users to set strong, up to 56 character long passwords which cannot be cracked by any available methods.
+These strong passwords are also more usable since you don't have to remember them, they are stored on your OnlyKey and typed out for you.<br><br>

-                          OnlyKey addresses a) by making two-factor authentication compatible with the largest number of sites to ensure it is used.
-If two-factor authentication is used then even if an attacker has your password they still can't access your account and you are protected.
-Additionally, by using a random password a compromise of a password on one site will not affect other accounts. <br><br>
+                          OnlyKey addresses a) by making multi-factor authentication (MFA) compatible with the largest number of sites.
+If MFA is used and an attacker has your password they still can't access your account as they do not have your second factor.<br><br>

                           2) The computer you use is hacked (you click on a malicious website or download malware accidentally)<br>

-                          If the computer you use is hacked and you use a software password manager like LastPass, Dashlane, or even KeePass the attacker is in your computer and can see everything that you can see including your passwords.
-This is scary considering that now instead of just having one account compromised a hacker has access to everything in one fell swoop.
-Even if two factors are required an attacker can just wait for you to unlock your password manager, if you walk away from the computer without locking it the attacker can start copying your passwords one-by-one.
-In fact if this happens you might have been better off to have not used a password manager in the first place as a hacker would have a more difficult time in finding out what accounts you had. <br><br>
+                          If the computer you use is hacked and you use a cloud based software password manager like LastPass, Dashlane, or even a local password manager like KeePass then the attacker may be able to extract your passwords.
+As the hacker has access to your computer they essentially have access to everything you have access to on that computer.<br><br>

                           If the computer you use is compromised the attacker may be able to get your passwords in a couple of ways. <br><br>